 Food Allergies and Restaurants

 FARE works with individuals, policymakers and restaurant industry groups to advocate on behalf of families managing food allergies.
 We commend restaurants who have demonstrated food allergy awareness.
-At least two states (Massachusetts and Rhode Island) have laws designed to make it safer for individuals with food allergies to dine in restaurants.
+Five states -- Massachusetts, Maryland, Michigan, Rhode Island and Virginia -- have laws designed to make it safer for individuals with food allergies to dine in restaurants.
 Massachusetts was the first state in the nation to pass a restaurant awareness law.

-The new law also includes food allergy training for certified food protection managers via a video featuring Ming Tsai, along with an accompanying training manual, FARE's Welcoming Guests with Food Allergies, as well as allergen awareness training for certified food protection managers.
+The law also includes food allergy training for certified food protection managers via a video featuring Chef Ming Tsai, along with an accompanying training manual, FARE's Welcoming Guests with Food Allergies.

-More information about this important new law can be found on the MDPH website.
+More information about this important law can be found on the MDPH website.

-The New York City Council has approved a proposal to require posters with information on food allergy to be placed in food service establishments.
-The posters would have to be available in multiple languages, including but not limited to Chinese, English, Korean, Russian, and Spanish.
+New York City requires posters with information on food allergy to be placed in food service establishments.
+The posters have to be available in multiple languages, including but not limited to Chinese, English, Korean, Russian, and Spanish.

 The City Council of St. Paul, Minnesota has approved a similar measure.
-The St. Paul poster is modeled after a poster developed by FAAN and a flier created by the Anaphylaxis and Food Allergy Association (AFAA) of Minnesota.
-Special thanks go out to Hospitality Minnesota, the St. Paul Chamber of Commerce, restaurant industry representatives in Minnesota, and AFAA.
+The St. Paul poster is modeled after a poster developed by one of FARE’s predecessor organizations, FAAN, and a flier created by the Anaphylaxis and Food Allergy Association (AFAA) of Minnesota.

 Food Code Revisions